CopenhagenToLondon/Test/Plan.md

 <br/>

-# Side Quest - MatematikGuiden?
+# Side Quest - MatematikGuiden/Knowledgebase
 Objective: Summarize math levels from 1. grade to university level.
 In such a way that it'll be useful for graduation.

 <br/>